Positive maps and extendibility hierarchies from copositive matrices: Abstract

-On the dual side, we investigate the entanglement properties of large classes of symmetric states, such as the Dicke states.
-We prove that the \emph{sum-of-squares (SOS) hierarchies} used in polynomial optimization to approximate the cone of copositive matrices correspond precisely to dual cones of witnesses for different levels of the \emph{PPT bosonic extendibility hierarchy}.
-Leveraging this duality, we provide an explicit construction of bipartite (mixture of) Dicke states that are simultaneously entangled and $\mathcal{K}_r$-PPT bosonic extendible for any desired hierarchy level $r \geq 2$ and local dimension $n \geq 5$.
+On the dual side, we investigate the entanglement properties of large classes of symmetric states, such as the (mixture of) Dicke states.
+We prove that the \emph{sum-of-squares (SOS) hierarchies} used in polynomial optimization to approximate the cone of copositive matrices correspond precisely to dual cones of witnesses for different levels of the \emph{PPT bosonic extendibility hierarchy}. {In the setting of the DPS hierarchy for separability, we construct a large family of \textit{boundary} entanglement witnesses that are not certifiable by any level of the PPT bosonic extendibility hierarchy, answering a long standing open question from \cite{DPS04}.} Leveraging the duality, we also provide an explicit construction of bipartite (mixture of) Dicke states that are simultaneously entangled and $\mathcal{K}_r$-PPT bosonic extendible for any desired hierarchy level $r \geq 2$ and local dimension $n \geq 5$.